Poison (Rita Ora song): Composition

 "Poison" is an EDM and pop number, and a modern take on a pop power ballad.
 It has a moderately fast tempo of 124 beats per minute.
 "Poison" contains elements of electronic music, combined with a "chewy" pop hook.
 In an interview for Vice, Ora said that she was baffled by the track being described as EDM-leaning.
 She felt that it was more passionate and not electronic-sounding at all, and stated "it's more of a rocky, edgy pop record made by a pop star."
 Aside from the track's crashing production, "Poison" is primarily melodic with soaring, stripped-down vocal performance which spans from the note of G3 to E♭5.

 Set in the key of B-flat major, "Poison" follows a basic chord progression of B♭-B♭/D-E♭_{add9}, and is drum-heavy in its instrumentation throughout.
 The song opens with a tender piano progression.
 Sharp percussion and dark string instrumentation begins playing as the chorus builds in intensity.
 Drums later feature most prominently during the middle eight.

 Although upbeat, "Poison" is emotive in tone.
 Its lyrical content details pain experienced from a dysfunctional relationship with a backstabbing, toxic love interest.
 Ora said the track was not about any specific individual, but about "bad luck" with love in general and how love is envisaged in a period when it's poisonous.
-Ora said of the song's meaning:

-"'Poison is about having something to complain about, and in my world that thing I'm complaining about is love and being 24.
-You forget what real life is sometimes and it's not about pretending to have an upper hand on someone, it's about knowing the truth and keeping it moving."